slinkp/practical-deep-learning-fastai/README.md

 [Road to the top part 3 - my kaggle copy](https://www.kaggle.com/code/slinkp/scaling-up-road-to-the-top-part-3)

+**WARNING** this one is VERY slow to run!
+After working through the initial experimentation stuff, I let it run overnight on a kaggle P100 and it took 8.5 hours!

+(Did not try this one on a paid google colab, it would have been faster, but the whole point is to submit to the kaggle competition :shrug:)

 This one is no go on macbook (same error as above and would take forever anyway even if I could get it running on unified memory.)

 Needed tweaks to run on kaggle!

 Per [this thread](https://forums.fast.ai/t/road-to-the-top-part-3-running-mean-error-with-swin-models/106435)
-I had to start over with the timm library pinned to 0.6.13.
+I had to start over with the `timm` library pinned to 0.6.13.
 This is my installation code:

 ```